SABA Gateway Medical Program

 4 Credits

-The course Organic Chemistry/Biology will provide students the opportunity to learn the nature of carbon in organic compounds.
+The course Organic Chemistry will provide students the opportunity to learn the nature of carbon in organic compounds.
 It presents general principles of organic chemistry related to structure, stereochemistry, nomenclature, synthesis, uses and reactions of alcohols, ethers and aliphatic hydrocarbons; alkanes, alkynes, alkenes, cycloalkanes.
 Furthermore, this course relates the basic concepts of Organic Chemistry to structure and function of biological molecules, enzyme structure, function and regulation, the biochemical pathways of intermediary metabolism and their regulation in normal and aberrant states.

 3 Credits